meAmidos/gopactor/README.md

 # Gopactor - testing for ProtoActor
-Gopactor is a set of tools to simplify writing BDD tests for actors created with [Protoactor] (https://github.com/AsynkronIT/protoactor-go).
+Gopactor is a set of tools to simplify writing BDD tests for actors created with [Protoactor](https://github.com/AsynkronIT/protoactor-go).

 Currently, the main focus is to provide convenient assertions for tests written using the [Goconvey](http://goconvey.co/) framework.
 However, all provided assertions can potentially be used independently, and it is easy to write an adapter to whatever matcher/assertion library you prefer.

-Any contribution to this project will be higly appreciated!
+Any contribution to this project will be highly appreciated!

 ## Example of usage
 Here is a short example.
 We'll define and test a simple worker actor that can do only one thing: respond "pong" when it receives "ping".